Skip to main content

 /rate hypothesis 2 down

-If you want the CLI to ask for a thumbs up or down inline after each annie ask, add --prompt-feedback:
+Prompt for feedback after an answer.
+To have the CLI ask for a thumbs up or down inline after each annie ask, add --prompt-feedback:

 annie ask --prompt-feedback "what changed in production?"